heistp/antler/README.md

 - implement incremental test runs using hard links
 - move SCE examples into sce-tests repo and deploy to public server
-- combine examples into one package, to share common setup
+- combine Antler examples into one package, to share common setup
-- build examples to a public server and remove from README
+- build Antler examples to a public server and remove from README
 - include git tags in kernel and Antler versions, and record in results

 #### Bugs